liaralabs/quickbox_dashboard/README.md

 git reset --hard origin/defaulted
 ```

-> You may need to restart nginx to see these changes go into effect immediately.
-You can do so with `service nginx restart`
+> You may need to restart apache to see these changes go into effect immediately.
+You can do so with `service apache2 restart`

 ---